broadinstitute/gatk-sv/website/docs/gs/runtime_env.md

 orchestrates the analysis flow of input data.
 Hence, a successful execution requires running the _workflows_ on _reference_ and input data.

-GATK-SV workflow definition is independent of the runtime environment.
-The runtime environment is managed by Cromwell, and accordingly Terra.
-Cromwell currently supports a few [runtime environments](https://cromwell.readthedocs.io/en/stable/backends/Backends/), including Google Cloud, AWS, Azure, HPC, and SLURM.
-However, GATK_SV reference data is currently hosted only on GCP.

 ## Alternative backends

 GATK-SV has been tested only on the Google Cloud Platform (GCP);